 - Ground surface surrounding the structures should be sloped (minimum of 1.0 inch per foot) to drain away from the structures in all directions to a minimum of 10 feet.
 Ponding must be avoided.
-If necessary, raising the top of foundation walls to achieve a better surface grade is advisable. - Non-structural backfill placed around the structures should be compacted to at least 95% of the maximum standard Proctor density at or near the optimum moisture content in order to minimize future settlement of the fill.
+If necessary, raising the top of foundation walls to achieve a better surface grade is advisable. - 2) Non-structural backfill placed around the structures should be compacted to at least 95% of the maximum standard Proctor density at or near the optimum moisture content in order to minimize future settlement of the fill.
 The backfill should be placed immediately after the braced foundation walls are able to structurally support the fill.
-Puddling or sluicing must be avoided. - Top 2 to 3 feet of soil placed within 10 feet of the foundations should be impervious in nature to minimize infiltration of surface water into the wall backfill. - 4) Roof downspouts and drains should discharge well beyond the limits of all backfill.
-Roof overhangs, which project two to three feet beyond the foundations, should be considered if gutters are not used.
+Puddling or sluicing must be avoided.